Quick Links

 Key Stage 3 Overview

 We follow the National Curriculum for Art at Key Stage 3.
-Within our projects, we ensure we cover a wide range of topics and cultures including Aboriginal and Mexican Art.
+Within our projects, we ensure we cover a wide range of topics, themes and cultures including Mexican Art, Microscopic Art and Architecture.
 We also aim to inspire student creativity by exposing them to different media, materials, and processes.

 Key Stage 4 Overview